byteme980/recipes-md/src/markdown-pages/cranberry-orange-nut-bread.md

 Spoon into a greased 9x5x3-inch loaf pan.
 Bake at 350ºF for 60 to 70 minutes or until a toothpick inserted in center comes out clean.

-Cool bread in pan 10 to 15 minutes.
+Cool bread in pan 10 to 15 minutes before serving.